 - Understanding the impacts of bundled multimodal shared mobility options on trip patterns and travel behavior

 The research will be conducted over a period of 18 months.
 In coordination with the University Parking and Transportation Services, a fleet of micromobility vehicles will be deployed in designated parking areas on the LSU campus.
 Researchers can also include a comparison with other Spin campuses in the country or urban systems to produce practical and implementable outcomes.

 Please see the solicitation and problem statement form below.
 Any and all Principal Investigators/researchers at LSU are welcome to submit problem statements (using the detailed form below).

 Problem Statement Form (Detailed – For Principal Investigators/researchers)

-Problem statements submitted by August 30, 2019 will be considered for our fourth-cycle of funding (estimated project start of March 2020).
-Problem statements submitted afterwards will be compiled for consideration for our fifth-cycle of funding.
+Problem statements submitted by October 31st, 2022, will be considered for funding.
 Please e-mail the appropriate completed form (as both a Word and PDF document) directly to Tran-SET at firstname.lastname@example.org.

 For Tran-SET: Dr. Heena Dhasmana, Assistant Professor of Research/Tran-SET Program Manager at email@example.com